paulkarpenko/us-code-ui/uscode/title-17-copyrights/chapter-001-subject-matter-and-scope-of-copyright.md

   (L) United States Coast Guard Academy.

+  (M) 22 So in original.
+There are two subpars.
+(M).
+United States Merchant Marine Academy.

+  (M) 2 National Intelligence University.

+(3) The term “covered Secretary” 33 Term does not appear in section after amendment by section 6306(2) of Pub.
+L. 117–263.
+See 2022 Amendment notes for subsec. (c) below. means—

+  (A) the Secretary of Transportation, with respect to the United States Merchant Marine Academy;

+  (B) the Secretary of Homeland Security, with respect to the United States Coast Guard Academy; or

+  (C) the Secretary of Defense, with respect to any other covered institution under paragraph (2).

-(3) The term “covered work” means a literary work produced by a covered author in the course of employment at a covered institution for publication by a scholarly press or journal.
+(4) The term “covered work” means a literary work produced by a covered author in the course of employment at a covered institution for publication by a scholarly press or journal.

 ### Statutory Notes